-Welcome from the Master of Public Health Program Director
+Greetings from the Program Director

-Welcome to the Masters of Public Health (MPH) program in the Department of Population and Quantitative Health Sciences at Case Western Reserve University School of Medicine!
+Welcome to the Master of Public Health (MPH) program in the Department of Population and Quantitative Health Sciences at Case Western Reserve University School of Medicine!
 You are a member of a prestigious program of public health that focuses on leadership and health impact in our communities.
-Our MPH program provides a solid grounding in the skills and perspectives to assess the needs, strengths and resources of diverse communities and populations, as well as the skills essential in meeting contemporary challenges.
-We are glad that you are part of this endeavor through this professional graduate degree program.
+Our MPH program provides the skills and perspectives to understand and address the complex challenges of health and health equity in our diverse communities and populations.
+In alignment with our historic motto, we enable people to "Do Best What People Need Most".
+We are glad that you are part of this endeavor through this professional graduate degree program!